XiaoxiaoWang87/LaneFinding/writeup.md

 ### Reflection

-#### Method Description
+#### 1. Method Description

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of seven steps.
+I implemented these steps in a class called `LaneFindingPipeline()`.

+- First, I converted the images to grayscale.
+- Then to reduce image noise I applied a Gaussian smoothing with kernal size = 5 (the larger the kernal size, the blurrer the image becomes) to the grey-scaled image.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...